A Map Between Moduli Spaces of Connections: Introduction

 In this text a curve will mean a nonsingular complex projective algebraic curve, which is identified to its associated analytic object, namely, a compact Riemann surface.
 We will also identify a vector bundle with its associated locally free sheaf.

 We are going to deal with a lot of objects that are defined over the elliptic curve $C$, and analogous objects defined over $\P^1$.
-In order to avoid confusion, we will try to use bold typography for objects in $C$ that have a counterpart in $\P^1$ (eg.~$\bfnabla$ and $\nabla{}$).
+In order to avoid confusion, we will try to use bold typography for objects in $C$ that have a counterpart in $\P^1$ (e.g., $\bfnabla$ and~$\nabla$).

-Throughout this work we will use $\Phi$ to denote the transformation described in \autoref{subsec:Phi-connections}, which takes a connection defined over $(\P^1,D)$, and returns a connection over $(C,T)$.
+Throughout this work we will use $\Phi$ to denote the transformation described in Section~\ref{subsec:Phi-connections}, which takes a connection defined over $\big(\P^1,D\big)$, and returns a connection over $(C,T)$.
 We use the same symbol for the analogous transformation acting on parabolic Higgs bundles.
-The corresponding map between parabolic bunldes is denoted by $\phi$, and that between monodromy representations $\Phi^{\text{top}}$.
-All these maps are generically $2:1$, and we denote the corresponding Galois involutions, permuting the two sheets of the cover, by $\Psi$, $\psi$ and $\Psi^{\text{top}}$, respectively.
+The corresponding map between parabolic bunldes is denoted by $\phi$, and that between monodromy representations $\Phi^{{\rm top}}$.
+All these maps are generically $2:1$, and we denote the corresponding Galois involutions, permuting the two sheets of the cover, by $\Psi$, $\psi$ and $\Psi^{{\rm top}}$, respectively.

 Finally, we remark that we write $\P^1_z$ whenever we want to make explicit the fact that the space $\P^1$ is endowed with an affine coordinate $z\in\C$.
 This will allow us to distinguish different occurrences of $\P^1$.
 Similar for affine spaces such as $\C^2_{(c_1,c_2)}$.